 Art is one way to clear the static interference.
 Getting in touch with our own hearts and seeing with our own eyes paves the way to a more forgiving, forward-moving world.
 Individuality is both spiritual and artistic in nature.
 As Jacqueline moves through life as an artist, speaker, and all around beautiful human, she holds the faith that humanity are flowers of one garden.
 We’re diverse in race, ethnicity, and culture…and significantly, in thought.
 The diversity of thought is perhaps the hardest to embrace.
 But ideological diversity makes creative freedom ring.

-For more about Jacqueline’s journey and crises of faith and to be notified of our upcoming podcast, “Jacqueline Claire: Divine Civilization vs. New World Order,” subscribe to Free the People’s YouTube channel.
+For more about Jacqueline’s journey and crises of faith and to listen to our podcast, “Jacqueline Claire: Divine Civilization vs. New World Order,” subscribe to Free the People’s YouTube channel.
 Explore Jacqueline’s art at jacquelineclaireart.com.

 Sienna Mae Heath is on a journey that began on the left and is now leading her on a search for liberty and real unity.
 She is the host of “Leaving the Left for Liberty,” sponsored by Free the People.
 Watcatch the series intro video, “Leaving the Left for Liberty,” and if you’re a whistleblowers or dissident interested in telling your story, reach out to Sienna at [email protected]